Information

 The Design System follows the BEM ('Block, Element, Modifier') method for writing CSS.
 BEM is a naming convention that helps when writing modular and reusable components.

-A compiled CSS file containing all the Design System's styles is in the Design System’s npm package at /dist/styles/main.css.
+A CSS file containing all the Design System's styles is in the Design System’s npm package at /dist/css/design-system.css.

-The Design System’s components are also provided as SCSS files.
+The Design System uses modular Sass with modules provided as SCSS files.
 We recommend that you work with the SCSS files if you are modifying or extending the Design System.
 If you work with the SCSS, you will be able to use the Design system's Sass variables, functions and mixins.

 Creating your own main SCSS file

-A starting point for a main SCSS file using the Design System might look something like this:
+The simplest starting point for a main SCSS file might look something like this, where all the design system modules are used:

-You can choose which components you want to include.
-You do not need to include them all if you do not want to.
+You can choose which components you want to use.
+You do not need to use them all if you do not want to.
 For example:

 Customising Design System components